adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 _Disclaimer: this part is heavily based on quotes from that other article, but I'll try my best to give context._

-"Universities lag behind business business requirements."
+"Universities lag behind business requirements."
 (This phrase is almost ubiquitous between students and businesses in Lithuania.)
 But following this logic it would mean that universities are training engineers almost for any business - be it template website "bakers" or